gradle/gradle-build-action/README.md

 This can be handy to automatically verify your build works with the latest release candidate of Gradle:

+The actual Gradle version used is available as an action output: `gradle-version`.

 ```yaml
 name: Test latest Gradle RC
 on: